flairNLP/fundus/docs/how_to_contribute.md

 ```

 Internally, the `ParserProxy` maps crawl dates to specific versions (`V1`, `V2`, etc.) subclassing `BaseParser`.
-Since Fundus' parsers are written by hand and in most cases bound to the layout they were written for, Fundus takes the
-extra proxying step to address changes to the layout.
+Since Fundus' parsers are written by hand and in most cases bound to the layout they were written for, Fundus takes the extra proxying step to address changes to the layout.
 Don't worry about it now.
-To add a new parser you don't even have to know why we do this ;).
+To add a new parser you don't even have to know why Fundus does things this way.
 Just stick to the architecture shown above, and you're good to go.

 ### 2. Creating a Publisher Specification

 Add a new publisher specification for the publisher you want to cover.
-The publisher specification links information about the publisher, sources where to get the HTML to parse from, and the
-corresponding parser to an object used by Fundus' `Crawler`.
+The publisher specification links information about the publisher, sources where to get the HTML to parse from, and the corresponding parser to an object used by Fundus' `Crawler`.

-You can add a new entry to the country-specific `PublisherEnum` in the `__init__.py` of the country section you want to
-contribute to, i.e. `fundus/publishers/<country_code>/__init__.py`.
+You can add a new entry to the country-specific `PublisherEnum` in the `__init__.py` of the country section you want to contribute to, i.e. `fundus/publishers/<country_code>/__init__.py`.
 For now, we only specify the publisher's name, domain, and parser.
 We will cover sources in the next step.